 Like any specialist business area, there’s a lot of jargon to learn.
 One experienced tenant boasts “a working knowledge of all the major forms of construction/engineering contracts and partnering agreements including JCT, FIDIC, ICE, ACE, IMechE and RIBA”, which presumably means something to clients.
 Thankfully, pupillage hopefuls can take comfort in the fact that “no specialist or technical knowledge of construction or engineering is required” at the outset, but grads who struggle with contract and tort needn’t bother darkening the Keating door.

 Chambers takes on three pupils a year and provides candidates with commendable detail about the assessment process.
 Barristerial hopefuls get four different supervisors, with one insider reporting that all four of his teachers “were genuinely focused on providing a proper training in the work chambers does and pushing me to keep improving”.
 The pupillage award is a tasty £70,000, of which £21,000 can be used to pay BPTC fees.

-Once over the line, a newish junior says, workload involves a “balance between large international work as part of a team with a QC and smaller domestic unled cases”.
-About a third of the chambers’ cases come from overseas, and a fair few members are internationally qualified or even based abroad.
+Once over the line, a newish junior says workload involves a “balance between large international work as part of a team with a QC and smaller domestic unled cases”.
+About a third of chambers cases come from overseas, and a fair few members are internationally qualified or even based abroad.

 The physical chambers on Essex Street are more modern than most of the olde worlde buildings inside the Temple itself.
 Fittingly for a construction set, they’ve recently been refurbished.
 The social life is better than the average chambers — there are regular lunch dates — but then so are the working hours, wading through the reams of paperwork typically generated by construction disputes.